 Your doctor will work with you to determine the best type and dosage to manage your diabetes and fit your lifestyle.
 Some patients take insulin one or more times a day to regulate their blood glucose levels.
 Your health care team will educate you about how and when to give yourself insulin.

 Possible side effects of insulin include low blood glucose and weight gain.

 Oral Diabetes Medication

-For people with type 2 diabetes or gestational diabetes (diabetes that develops during pregnancy), pills may be prescribed as a means of regulating blood glucose levels.
+For people with type 2 diabetes, pills may be prescribed as a means of regulating blood glucose levels.
 There are ten classes of oral diabetes medications that lower blood glucose.
 They can be used with insulin or in combination with one another.
-Your healthcare provider will prescribe the type of medication or combination of medications that you will need to lower your blood glucose levels.
+Your healthcare provider will prescribe the type of medication or combination of medications that you will need to control your blood glucose levels.